On this page

 - the person is registered in the business register or tax board as a self-employed entrepreneur, whereas he/she shall have operated as an entrepreneur for at least a year.

-Home grants for families with many children Within the “Strategy of Children and Families 2012–2020” KredEx is implementing a measure to improve the living conditions of families with many children.
-The target group of the grant scheme is households with low income, with at least four children under 19 years of age.
+Home grants for families with many children is a measure to improve the living conditions of families with many children.
+The target group of the grant scheme is households with low income, with at least three children under 19 years of age.
 Eligible activities include decreasing the repayment of the principal part of the current housing loan, purchasing, building, reconstructing, renovating, or expanding housing, the construction, replacement, or updating of technical systems or networks.
-In 2015 the applications of 242 families were funded, in 2019, the number was 337.
-The average grant amount per family was in 2015 7,413 euros, and in 2019 it was 9,198 euros.
-In 2015, there were 1,178 children growing in the families that received funding; an average of 5 children per family.
-In 2019, the amount was similar, a total of 1,192 children in the families that received funding and had 3 or more children in the family.
+The support has been growing over the years: in 2015 the applications of 242 families were funded (with total of 1,178 children growing in the families that received funding); in 2019, the number was 337 (with total number of children in these families of 1,192).
+In 2020 both the overall amount of this support measure was increased (with total amount of 3+ million euros), also the maximum amount per applicant family.
+In total the living conditions of more than 950 children living in low income families have been improved with this measure in 2020.

 Substitute Home Service According to the Social Welfare Act, home service means ensuring family-like living conditions to a child for meeting his or her basic needs, the creation of a secure physical and social environment promoting his or her development and preparation of the child for coping in accordance with his or her abilities as an adult.
 The target group for the substitute home service are young people under 18 years who have been left without a parent with right of custody.
 The substitute home service can also be provided to unaccompanied minor aliens, minor victims of human trafficking and sexually abused minors.
 The substitute home service is financed from the state budget.